kshamajain0210/Layoffs/README.md

 # SQL-Project

-This project contains to quries to clean and calculate the total number of layoffs in companies around the world. please refer to the dataset for more info.
+This SQL project, inspired by Alex the Analyst, involves cleaning and analyzing global layoffs data.
+Using multiple SQL queries, the project calculates the total number of layoffs in companies worldwide, providing valuable insights into the global employment landscape.